rnaseq/peakRescue/README.md

 Update environment variables with the following command: source ~/.bashrc.

-Check the use of the required python version: python -V.
+Check the use of the correct python path and version: which python && python -V

 #### Download PeakRescue